grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

-[Whisper](http://graphite.wikidot.com/whisper) to store data, which in the FAQ portrayed as a [better alternative](http://graphite.wikidot.com/whisper#toc1) to RRDTool, but this is potentially deceiving, because the flexibility afforded by the design of Whisper comes at the price of loss of accuracy.
+[Whisper](http://graphite.wikidot.com/whisper) to store data, which in the FAQ portrayed as a [better alternative](http://graphite.wikidot.com/whisper#toc1) to RRDTool, but this is potentially deceiving, because the flexibility afforded by the design of Whisper comes at the price of inaccuracy.
 It took me some time to get to the bottom of it, and so I thought others might find this information useful.